• Skip to primary navigation

 Notes

-Cake is best enjoyed on the day it is baked, but will keep pretty well covered on the counter for 2-3 days.
+This rhubarb cake is best enjoyed on the day it is baked but will keep pretty well covered on the counter for 2-3 days.

 Be sure to read the information above this recipe card for more tips on making this recipe!